 Educational initiatives

-With the support of their educational engineer, faculty members are increasingly adopting active learning approaches to transform their teaching practices and thereby strengthen student engagement in their learning.
+With the support of their instructional designer, the faculty’s faculty members are increasingly adopting active learning methods to evolve their teaching practices and thereby strengthen students’ engagement in their learning.

 Among the ongoing projects based on cognitive neuroscience:

-- The implementation of serious educational games in practical work (TP) and lectures/tutorials (CM/TD), aimed at promoting engagement, understanding, and long-term memorization.
+• The implementation of educational serious games in laboratory sessions and lectures/tutorials, with the aim of fostering engagement, understanding, and long-term retention.

-- The integration of digital teaching modules for prerequisites for admission to the Master's program.
+• The integration of digital learning modules for the prerequisites for admission to the master’s program.

-- The use of flipped classrooms for small cohorts, in order to maximize interaction and knowledge assimilation.
+• The use of flipped classrooms for small groups, in order to maximize interaction and knowledge retention.

-- The development of educational projects funded by university initiatives, including, for example, virtual simulations before and after practical work, to increase engagement and information retention.
+• The development of educational projects funded by university initiatives, including, for example, virtual simulations before and after lab sessions, to increase engagement and knowledge retention.